Opening Up a Treasure: Brief Encounter

 Brief Encounter is a masterpiece of the most fundamental emotions of the human heart, not only for those shared between the main characters but for all of their environment's people and places.
-While the subject may not address hardships faced due to the war's aftermath, it does concern needs of a universal nature and offers profound insights into how one might cope with those conflicted internal feelings.
-Besides, this film is fundamentally British in another sense: The impossibly difficult choice made at the end of their story that leads to the tragically sad but inevitable separation, is committed purely for the sake of others.
+While the subject may not address British anxiety due to the war's build up or duration, it does concern needs of a universal nature and offers profound insights into how one might cope with those conflicted internal feelings.
+Besides, this film is fundamentally British in another sense.
+The impossibly difficult choice made at the end of their story that leads to the sad but inevitable separation, is committed purely for the sake of others.
 If this couple hadn't been so influenced by a culture of concern over how others think and feel, perhaps they might have run off together.
-On the other hand, if they weren't British, these two probably wouldn't have fallen in love in the first place.
+On the other hand, if they weren't British, these two probably wouldn’t have fallen in love in the first place.

 TCM's current monthly schedule can be confirmed by clicking on either of the above images.
 For those who live in parts of the U.S. other than the western region, the time zone can be adjusted in the upper right-hand corner of TCM's programme.